Noddy (character): Introduced in adaptations

+Books

 Early Noddy books have become collectibles, along with other Blytons.
 The total number is hard to count: the Noddy Library (Sampson Low) of two dozen titles, which became the New Noddy Library when revised, was just part of a big production in the 1950s, with Big Noddy Books of larger format, and strip books.
 There were numerous spin-offs, also.
 Widely differing estimates can be found.

 The 24 original Noddy books by Enid Blyton were published between 1949 and 1963.
 Harmsen Van der Beek illustrated the first 7 Noddy books.
 After Beek's death in 1953 the original style was maintained by illustrators Robert Tyndall, Peter Wienk, Mary Brooks and Robert Lee.

-Sales of Noddy books are large, with an estimated 600,000 annual sales in France alone, and growing popularity in India, a large market for Blyton books.
-The Noddy character was formerly owned by Chorion, who sold the rights on to DreamWorks Classics (a part of DreamWorks Animation which now a subsidiary of NBCUniversal) in 2012.
+Sales of Noddy books are large, with an estimated 600,000 annual sales in France alone, and growing popularity in India and Portugal, a large market for Blyton books.
+The Noddy character was formerly owned by Chorion, who sold the rights on to DreamWorks Classics (a part of DreamWorks Animation, in which now a subsidiary of NBCUniversal) in 2012.